© Crown copyright 2020

-All applicants for AEO must be established in the EU (except where specific conditions apply - see paragraph 2.6).
+All applicants for AEO must be established in the UK or EU (except where specific conditions apply – see paragraph 2.6).
 Where they are not, the application will be returned and may not be resubmitted.

 f) where the application is for anything other than a single legal entity

 The application will be returned and cannot be re-submitted until the situation is resolved.

 g) where the applicant has been convicted of a serious criminal offence linked to the economic activity of your business

 The application will be returned and may not be resubmitted until the conviction is spent.

 h) where the applicant is subject to bankruptcy proceedings at the time the application is made

 The application will be returned and may be resubmitted when the situation is resolved.

 i) where the applicant uses a legal representative for customs purposes and that representative has been convicted of a serious criminal offence related to infringements of the customs rules in their capacity as a legal representative

 The application will be returned and may not be resubmitted until the conviction is spent or when it is established that the person is no longer a legal representative of the applicant.